rjekker/i3-battery-popup/README.md

       Give this a value in seconds: `10s`, or in minutes: `5m`.
       Default: `5m`

+- `-n` : Use notify-send for desktop notification

+- `-i` : Specify the icon to use with `-n`

-- `-n` : Don't use Tcl/Tk dialog.
+- `-N` : Don't use Tcl/Tk dialog.
 Use i3-nagbar.

 # Disclaimer